AnonymerNiklasistanonym/MoonpieBot/README.md

 ## Features

-Given a Twitch account name, a connected OAuth token and the channel name where the bot should be deployed will imitate the given account in the given channel.
+**Given a Twitch account name, a connected OAuth token and the channel name(s) where the bot should be deployed** will imitate the given account in the given channel.

-All features are optional (which means they can be enabled and disabled) but the moonpie feature is enabled per default.
+The following list contains all supported features of the bot.

+**All (default) features can be disabled.**

 ### Default: moonpie